CHAPTER 12

 (Matthew 6:19-34)

 What are some of the problems which are connected with hoarding (verse 19)?
-Does God’s provision and supply ever run dry (compare Philippians 4:19)? _____ Can God take care of the physical and material needs of His children? _____ What is the greatest "shortage") problem man faces (verse 30)? he lacks
+Does God’s provision and supply ever run dry (compare Philippians 4:19)? _____ Can God take care of the physical and material needs of His children? _____ What is the greatest "shortage" problem man faces (verse 30)?
+He lacks F____________________

 What is the one thing the Lord tells believers to do in these verses (circle the correct answer):